PSPRS Online Services:

 Cancer Insurance Program

-The Cancer Insurance Program is funded through annual premium payments made by members working for participating employers and investment returns generated by a separately maintained trust.
+The Cancer Insurance Program is funded through annual premium payments and investment returns generated by a separately maintained trust.
 The program is governed by the PSPRS Board of Trustees, which maintains both a plan document and a funding policy.
+Learn more below or from this downloadable flyer.

 Learn more about: